exhazordinary/warehouse-robot-rl/README.md

 # Warehouse Robot Reinforcement Learning

 This project implements a reinforcement learning (RL) agent to control a robot in a warehouse environment.
-The agent learns to navigate a grid, avoid obstacles, pick up items, and deliver them to target locations using Proximal Policy Optimization (PPO).
+The agent learns to navigate a grid, avoid obstacles, pick up items, and deliver them to target locations using Proximal Policy Optimization (PPO). test

 ## Features